The-Scripters-Guild/ForgeWiki/knowledge/scripting/bugs/get-objects-in-prefab-node-returns-only-parent-object.md

 It is important to note that the `Get Objects In Prefab` node itself continues to return the correct list of objects.
 This has been observed in instances where other properties, such as spawn order, are set on the retrieved objects; the system correctly identifies and applies these changes to the full list of children.

+Testing has revealed several nuances regarding this behavior in Custom Games:

+* **List Integrity:** The returned list size is accurate (verifiable via [Get List Size](../../../scripting/nodes/objects/get-list-size.md)), and objects can be successfully cast to the object type.
+* **Validity Discrepancies:** Some objects within the returned list may return `FALSE` when checked with the [Get Is Valid Object](../../../scripting/nodes/objects/get-is-valid-object.md) node, even if they are present in the list and can be cast to objects.
+* **Direct Access Failure:** Attempting to move a specific child object directly using the [Get Object At Index](../../../scripting/nodes/objects/get-object-at-index.md) node also fails to move the child in Custom Games, mirroring the failure of the loop-based approach.

 The failure is specific to the interaction between the retrieved child objects and object transformation nodes (such as `Move Object to Point`) when running in a Custom Game environment.
 This behavior has been reported as occurring following the May update.

 {% hint style="warning" %}